hognogicristina/hognogicristina/README.md

 With my educational background and my programming skills, I am excited to explore new opportunities in the IT field and to make a meaningful contribution to any team I join.

 ## More about me 🥰
-- I’m currently working on getting my college degree 🎓
+- I recently graduated from college with a degree in Computer Science. 🎓
 - I'm a former Magento Developer Intern at Nexttech 💻
 - I'm currently working as a Cloud Developer Junior at Accenture 👩🏻‍💻
 - How to reach me: hognogicristina@gmail.com 📧